The training workshop

 Exercise: Come up with three blog ideas using the archetypes and write accompanying synopses to pitch to a trade magazine/website of your choice.
 Participants to then pitch one of their ideas to the group and receive feedback

-Week 4: How to write headlines and intros that work
+Week 4: How to write headlines that get noticed (and how to get noticed)

 The training schedule and structure

 The training workshop will be delivered online via Zoom every Tuesday at 1pm.

 Each workshop will last for 1 hour.
 Each workshop will be recorded and will be made available to the participants via the Facebook Group.

 1pm – intros, welcome (and feedback from the previous week’s exercise)

 1.45pm – Q&A